alex-solovey/challenge/README.md

 ### A. Define data contract models for API endpoints

-Your code should be able to deserialize JSON responses into C# objects.
+Your code should be able to load and deserialize JSON responses.

 ### B. Implement HTTP client to retrieve data from API

 API client should support all endpoints listed above.
-API base URL should be configurable, so it should be possible to use a different URL instead of default if needed.
+API base URL should be configurable, so it should be possible to use a different
+URL instead of default if needed.

 ### C. Find and output the following results: